By Jas Singh

 In any case, you owe it to yourself to make sure this doesn’t happen.

 To make sure that your dream job is a dream – and not an unexpected and costly nightmare.

 Here are some ways to make sure you are never mis-sold a job.

-admission essay writing in english 1.
+source link 1.
 Focus on challenges and detail more than opportunity

 Most of us move jobs because we want to grow.
 And most hiring managers hire people who can help them improve – take them to the next level.
 Therefore it’s not surprising that most interviews focus more on the future – where is the company going?
 What are the objectives?
 What are you looking for in the next stage of your career?